AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/diagnosticreport-otherdiag-atomic-1-intro.md

             <li>Practitioner.telecom</li>
         </ul></li>
         <li>PractitionerRole.organization as either a reference to an Organization resource or PractitionerRole.organization.identifier and PractitionerRole.organization.display with the organisation's name</li>
-        <li>PractitionerRole.code describing the professional role, e.g. 40204001 |Haematologist|</li>
+        <li>PractitionerRole.code describing the professional role, e.g. 17561000 |Cardiologist|</li>
     </ul></li>
 <li>The set of performers is consistent with each Observation.performer referenced in the report</li>
-<li>result is a choice between different simple observations or an atomic observations; each caters to different types of support for different purposes; either, or both, may be provided</li>
+<li>result is a choice between different simple observations or atomic observations; each caters to different types of support for different purposes; any may be provided</li>
 </ul>